joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 insert.

-What happens if joins present in incremental materialized views start blowing up as data volumes go up?
+What happens if joins present in incremental materialized views start blowing up as data volumes increase?
 What if these joins exceed the allowed memory usage per query?
 The answer is that inserts will start to either fall behind or fail entirely.
 For many systems this is a far worse situation than poor performance for end-user queries.
 Losing any input data can be catastrophic in some systems.
 Worse, the warning signs for poor insert performance are often harder to spot